 Is Dualism a Convincing Theory of the Mind?

 - Dualism holds that the mental is not reducible to the physical.
 Substance dualism — Descartes' version — holds that mind and body are distinct substances: res cogitans and res extensa.
-Property dualism holds that there is only one kind of substance — physical matter (specifically, the brain) — but that this substance possesses two distinct kinds of properties: physical properties and mental properties - The central intuition driving both versions is the same: there is something about conscious experience that resists physical description — what it is like to see red, to feel pain, to be aware.
-Chalmers calls this the hard problem of consciousness: the distinction between the easy problems of explaining cognitive functions and the hard problem of why any physical process is accompanied by subjective experience at all — why there is something it is like to be in those states rather than nothing - Dualism's irreducibility claim is both its motivation and its fatal weakness.
-The stronger the case for irreducibility, the more acute the problem of explaining how irreducible mental properties causally interact with the physical world becomes.
-I will argue that the best arguments for both forms of dualism fail, and that the causal exclusion problem shows that irreducibility itself — the very thing dualism needs — generates the conditions for its own defeat.
+Property dualism holds there is only one kind of substance, physical matter, but that it possesses two distinct kinds of properties: physical and mental - The intuition driving both is the same: there is something about conscious experience — its first-person, subjective character — that resists physical description.
+I will argue that the best argument for substance dualism (the conceivability argument) fails, that the best argument for property dualism (the knowledge argument) also fails, and that the causal exclusion problem then shows the irreducibility claim common to both forms to be not just unsupported but fatally flawed.
 Dualism is not a convincing theory of the mind

 Section 1: The Conceivability Argument and the Failure of Substance Dualism